PMvE/Ender5_Voron_Legacy_conversion/README.md

 !!!! not tested yet !!!!

-adjusted stl's for a ender 5 to voron legacy conversion
+Adjusted stl's for a ender 5 to voron legacy conversion.

-these STL's mainly make the voron lagacy parts work better with V slot extrusions. the bed mount's have been adjusted to fit the Ender 5 bed there are no further modifications needed
+These STL's mainly make the voron lagacy parts work better with V slot extrusions.
+The bed mount's have been adjusted to fit the Ender 5 bed (be mindfull of the solderd cables they need propper strain relief.

-the new parts are minor modifications from the original parts that can be found int the main github page https://github.com/VoronDesign/Voron-Legacy
+The new parts are minor modifications from the original parts that can be found int the github page https://github.com/VoronDesign/Voron-Legacy